5. Regulations applied and solutions under development

 The only potential revenue stream for Northern Lights during the 10-year operating period is the tariff paid by new customers, the so-called “third-party volumes”.
 Northern Lights will manage the surplus capacity in the storage network and keep the revenue (limited upwards in the state aid agreement).

-The responsibility for the CO2 delivered to Northern Lights’ (NL) ships from new customers in Norway and abroad will in principle be regulated in the same way as the responsibility for the CO2 from Norcem and Celsio.
+The responsibility for the CO2 delivered to Northern Lights’ (NL) ships from new customers in Norway and abroad will in principle be regulated in the same way as the responsibility for the CO2 from Heidelberg Materials and Celsio.
 The fact that ship transport is not included in the EU ETS means that the capture operator is responsible for leakage of CO2 during ship transport even though the ships are operated by another company.

 However, the financial loss that results from a potential leakage during transport, can be regulated in private legal contracts between the operators.
 Despite this possibility, not including ship transport under the EU ETS is seen as an important barrier to cross-border transport of CO2.
 Revision of the EU ETS Directive14, including a proposal of including all forms of transport of CO2 for permanent storage51 in the ETS, is however ongoing.